fablabbcn/fablabbcn-legacy-web/_posts/news-post/smart-citizen-interview.md

 digital platforms, not only using screens and keyboards to represent traditional cultures, but by reframing the meaning of culture in a connected world and society.
 <br>
-For us it is of high importance that these values are constructed around the open source and accessible knowledge on how things are made, how they can be shared and how they can be useful and valuable to others – and not just to create another start-up to make a little money and then be sold to a larger corporation.
-Digital culture should help build a new economy and a value set that can enhance the role of people in the production and control of their lives.
+<h4>For us it is of high importance that these values are constructed
+around the open source and accessible knowledge on how things are made, how they can be shared and how they can be useful and valuable to others – and not just to create another start-up to make a little money and then be sold to a larger corporation.
+Digital culture should help build a new economy and a value set that can enhance the role of people in the production and control of their lives. </h4>

 <ul><img src= "http://www.fablabbcn.org/img/hero_slider/a_slider_3.jpg" align="middle"> </img></ul>